 Guadalajara is Mexico’s second biggest city, and in many respects can be considered the quintessential Mexican destination.
 This is the birthplace of mariachi music and tequila, but also one of the country’s industrial and business centers, sometimes referred to as Mexico’s Silicon Valley.
 Unlike many colonial cities that maintain their original town plan, in the 1950s Guadalajara underwent a major project that changed the face of the city.
 Older buildings were razed to allow for wide avenues with new constructions, underground parking lots and shopping centers.
 Fortunately, the most beautiful older buildings were left intact.

-*2-4 hour non-stop flights from many cities in the United States.
+2-5 hour non-stop flights from major cities in the United States.

 A stroll through Guadalajara will give you an appreciation for the green spaces and public art in the city’s many parks and plazas.
 At the heart of Guadalajara is the cathedral.
 With its twin pointed towers and central dome, it is the most recognizable landmark on the Guadalajara skyline.